Traditional and Simplified Chinese characters

-Chinese is a far older language than English and over the centuries has gradually gathered more and more characters (something like a total count of 200,000 characters).
-Whenever a new concept arrived a new different character had to be devised for it and inevitably they has all become rather complex.
+Chinese is a far older language than English and over the centuries has gradually gathered more and more characters (something like a total count of 200,000).
+Whenever a new concept arrived a new different character had to be devised for it and inevitably they have all become rather complex to make them distinctly different.
 So there comes a time when it all would benefit from rationalization: simplifying complex characters and retiring archaic ones from normal use.

 Mao Zedong declared ‘The Written language must be reformed; it must move with the same way as other written languages in the world’.
 A committee for the ‘Reform of the Chinese Written Language’ was created on October 10th 1949.
 This is another area where Mao can be compared to Qin Emperor Shihuangdi who brought in an overhaul of the script over 2,000 years ago replacing the many different written scripts with that of the Qin kingdom.

 The revision of the Chinese language must be regarded as one of the most ambitious and successful of the reforms brought in by the People’s Republic.
 Long before 1949 there were reformers such as Lu Xun who had called for an overhaul.
 Complex character forms are hard to recognize, remember and of course slow to write.
 The cumbersome nature of old forms was a great obstacle to learning and was a reason why classic literature had remained the preserve of the educated élite.
 In 1949 adult literacy was only 20%.
 Only in the early days of the PRC could such a momentous change have been made, it would be impossible now.
 Occasionally a great reform of the written language is needed - it cannot be done piecemeal.